entraeiendom/entraos-metasys-crawler-cli/README.md

 ## How to setup your dev environment

 I use Pycharm for this.

-So I'll document that.
+Remember to set the "src" folder as "source root" so Pycharm groks the imports.

 ### Prerequisites
  * Pycharm (or IntelliJ with the Python plugin)